AJnsm/Stator/vignette/Vignette.md

 Succeeded   : 11
 ```

+It shows that in total, 5.2 CPU hours were used, which amounted to about 20 minutes on the Eddie cluster.
+The parallellisation happens both within in a process--where individual calculations get distributed over cores--and throughout the pipeline, where multiple processes can run in parallel if they don't depend on each other's output.

-And we should see that the output directories have been generated:
+After finishing, the following output directories should have been generated:

 ```bash
 $ ls -l